ImpureCrumpet/cambot-mineflayer-prismarine-viewer/README.md

 Notes:
 - The `git clone` command creates a folder named after the repo (`mineflayer_camerabot`) in your current directory.
 You can change the folder name by appending it to the clone command: `git clone <url> my-folder`.
 - `npm run setup:macos` installs project dependencies locally into this folder.
+- The `-- --email "you@example.com"` passes an argument through npm to the setup script.
+It provides your Microsoft account email, which the script stores in macOS Keychain under service `MineflayerBot` and account `bot-email`.
+If omitted, the script will prompt you to enter it interactively.

 ---